How to Repurpose Old Saw Blades Into Garden Tools

 💡 Welding considerations for saw blade steel

-Saw blades are often hardened.
-That means welding requires extra attention to fusion and cracking risk.
+Saw blades often use hardened steel.
+That means you need to watch fusion, heat input, and cracking risk.

 Common challenge: hardened steel can crack